shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 you may have already noticed a rapid stream of messages flowing by.
 If not, login to your {% include product %} server in your web browser and change some values or create something.
 You should see log statements printed out to your terminal window corresponding to the type of event you generated with your changes.

-{% include info title="Note" content="NOTE: there are variables in the logArgs.py file that need to be filled in with appropriate values. '$DEMO_SCRIPT_NAMES$' and '$DEMO_API_KEY$' must be edited to contain the same values that were used in the shotgunEventDaemon.conf file in order for the logging to function correctly." %}
+{% include info title="Note" content="There are variables in the logArgs.py file that need to be filled in with appropriate values. '$DEMO_SCRIPT_NAMES$' and '$DEMO_API_KEY$' must be edited to contain the same values that were used in the shotgunEventDaemon.conf file in order for the logging to function correctly." %}

 If you don't see anything logged to the log file, check your log-related settings in {% include product %}EventDaemon.conf to ensure that the ``logging`` value is set to log